 We also have a variety of one-off volunteering opportunities through the year so please do get in touch even if you can’t make a weekly commitment.

-If you are interested in volunteering or finding out what opportunities are available, contact Rachel, our Volunteer Coordinator, on rachel@hivebradford.org.uk or via the office, or complete our volunteer application form.
+If you are interested in volunteering or finding out what opportunities are available, please contact the office.

 I started volunteering at Hive in January.
 Hive was recommended to me by my mental health support worker who had referred people to Hive before.